gerard-kanters/ai-translate/README.md

 ### Advanced Settings

 - **Homepage Meta Description**: Set a specific meta description for the homepage (in the default language) to override the site tagline or generated excerpt.
-- **Excluded Pages**: Select pages that should not be translated.
-- **Excluded Shortcodes**: List shortcode tags that should be excluded from translation processing.
+Will be translated to all languages

 ## Usage